 - Sip a glass of wine and enjoy a few tapas snacks at Café Tropical.

-Located at the forefront of Palma de Mallorca’s beautiful harbour is the Paseo Maritimo neighbourhood.
-A stunning neighbourhood best known for its views, Paseo Maritimo is an excellent place to spend the day basking in the sunshine or strolling along the waterfront.
+Located at the forefront of Mallorca’s beautiful harbour is the Paseo Maritimo neighborhood.
+A stunning neighborhood best known for its views, Paseo Maritimo is an excellent place to spend the day basking in the sunshine or strolling along the waterfront.

 Things to See and Do in Paseo Maritimo